English is a subject requirement or elective in the following programs of study:

 Overall, the study of English will help students grow in their ability to meaningfully communicate their ideas, their experiences, and their knowledge.
 It will also enhance their capacity to understand and respond to the communication of others.

-English is a discipline in the Communications and Fine Arts Division division.
+English is a discipline in the Liberal Arts Division division.